This post was updated on September 29, 2020 to reflect changes since the initial announcement.

 Strom Thurmond High School, Edgefield County School District

-As a sixth-year educator, I’ve learned that the “sit and get” form of learning just doesn’t work in today’s society.
-My role is to help students find their passion and become successful lifelong learners.
-Currently, I am teaching science at Strom Thurmond High School in Edgefield County, South Carolina.
-My goal is to help pave the way for personalized learning in my district, my state and for my own three sons.
+As a seventh-year educator, Lindsay Fraley has learned that the “sit and get” form of learning just doesn’t work in today’s society.
+Her role is to help students find their passion and become successful lifelong learners.
+Currently, she teaches science at Strom Thurmond High School in Edgefield County, South Carolina.
+Her goal is to help pave the way for personalized learning in her district, her state and for her three sons.

 Flashette Johnson, Instructional Coach